edatastyle/windows-security-firewall-defense/README.md

 to maintain its application allowlist.

-A typical entry may identify an application path, for example:
+A typical entry may identify an application path:

 ```text
 C:\Program Files\Example\Application.exe